New writers wanting to know how to get a book published often follow wrong information.

 All of it.

 Now You Know How to Get a Book Published.
-Which One Is Best?
+Which Publishing Process Is Best?

 There are many ways to get your book in people’s hands.